markdeleon01/content-ops-starter/content/pages/tech.md

         self:
           textAlign: center
       type: TitleBlock
-    subtitle: Our A.I.-enabled "something" Tool
+    subtitle: Our A.I.-enabled Admin Rescue Tool
     text: |-
       A.R.T. is our next-generation dental practice administration tool supercharged with Artificial Intelligence and Blockchain technology that empowers our Filipino Virtual Assistants to deliver efficient and effective solutions to the admin challenges of dental office practitioners.
     badge: